Increased coins and notes for public circulation

 In a press release issued, the central bank noted that the increase was in keeping with its general forecast of a five-year average growth rate of 17.6 per cent for the month of December.

-“Bank of Jamaica projects that the value of currency issued by the Bank will increase by approximately $22.4 billion (17.2 per cent), relative to end November 2019,” the release stated.
+“Bank of Jamaica projects that the value of currency issued by the Bank will increase by approximately $22.4 billion (17.2 per cent), relative to the end of November 2019,” the release stated.

 “When the forecasted change in the general level of consumer prices is taken into account, the projected real growth in currency for the year is 8.3 per cent, which is much lower than the real growth of 17.5 per cent for the previous year,” it further stated.